Doctoral Consortium for Early Students

 - Provide virtual networking opportunities for students with peers and faculty

 - Help students strategize about and focus on their research, teaching and career plans

 - Prepare students for the dissertation process and advancement to candidacy.

 The program includes keynotes, panels, and breakout sessions to discuss research and issues relevant to the early stages of a doctoral program.
 Panels focus on developing a solid research pipeline, preparing for the comprehensive exam, and transitioning to the dissertation process.
 In breakout sessions after each panel, small groups of students will discuss the panel topic as it relates to their research aspirations with their faculty mentors and fellow students.
 The intent is for students to apply the panel topic to their personal research and doctoral program goals, with input from faculty mentors and peers.

-Students wishing to participate in the Junior Doctoral Consortium program at AMCIS 2020 should:
+Students wishing to participate in the Doctoral Consortium for early students program at AMCIS 2020 should:

 - Be formally admitted to an Information Systems (or related discipline) doctoral program; this Doctoral Consortium is also open to prospective doctoral students who are starting their program in 2020.